 If you plan to buy property in Spain, read our guide to see what Spanish mortgages are available to expats and how to apply.

-There are no restrictions on foreign buyers purchasing property in Spain, but it’s important to be aware of any differences in Spanish mortgages and buying processes before you embark on buying your own property.
+There are no restrictions on foreign buyers purchasing property in Spain, but it’s important to be aware of the specifics of Spanish mortgages before buying your own property.

-Here, we explain the main things you should consider before applying for a Spanish mortgage.
+Here, we explain the main things you should consider before applying for a mortgage in Spain.

 Should you buy property in Spain?